What are Workflows?

 Workflow Execution Order

-Workflows execute in topological order based on the node connections:- Start from Document input nodes
+Workflows execute in topological order based on the block connections:- Start from Document input blocks

-- Process each node once all its inputs are ready
+- Process each block once all its inputs are ready

-- Continue until all nodes are processed or an error occurs
+- Continue until all blocks are processed or an error occurs

 Conditional Routing

-When using Classifier or If/Else nodes, only the branches that receive data are executed.
-Nodes on skipped branches are marked as “skipped” rather than failed.Viewing Generated Code
+When using Classifier or If/Else blocks, only the branches that receive data are executed.
+Blocks on skipped branches are marked as “skipped” rather than failed.Viewing Generated Code

 Every workflow can be exported as Python code.
 Click View Code in the sidebar to see the equivalent SDK calls for your workflow.
 This is useful for:- Integrating workflows into your existing codebase